2. Installation¶

 standard locations, compiling ESPResSo is usually only a matter of creating a build

-in it.
+directory and calling cmake and make in it.
 See for example the command

 lines below (optional steps which modify the build process are commented out):